ahmadXplore/ahmadXplore/README.md

 - 👋 Hi, I’m @ahmadXplore
-- 👀 I’m interested in web development, ethical hacking, AI tools, and C++ programming.
+- 👀 I’m interested in web development,and C++ programming.
-- 🌱 I’m currently learning Data Structures & Algorithms, working with C++, and building projects with Django.
+- 🌱 I’m currently learning Data Structures & Algorithms, working with C++, and building projects.
-- 💞️ I’m looking to collaborate on open-source projects, particularly in Python, C++, web development, or security.
+- 💞️ I’m looking to collaborate on open-source projects, particularly in javascript, C++, web development.
-- 📫 How to reach me: Drop me a message via GitHub or email me at m.ahmad.asif.47@gmail.com.
+- 📫 How to reach me: Drop me a message via GitHub or email me at ahmadasif5022004@gmail.com.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I enjoy solving coding challenges and experimenting with new technologies in my spare time!